mghanii/Excel2JsonConverter/README.md

 # Excel2JsonConverter
-Convert Excel to JSON, mapping every sheet rows to json objects.
+A simple tool to convert Excel files to JSON, mapping every sheet columns to object keys.

 ## Usage